(Photo: Reuters)

 Video of the events can be seen below:

-Euronews has video as well:
+Euronews has a video as well:

 Describing the Shiite cleric last month, Ibrahim al-Marashi, an assistant professor at the Department of History, California State University, San Marcos, wrote, " In Sadr's latest political incarnation, he has embraced the politics of protest to become both an anti-politician and king-maker."
-Al-Marashi added that Sadr "has proved himself as a shrewd political operator, elevating himself from relative obscurity in 2003, to a cult-of-personality and Shia sub-culture status that will remain as a fixture in Iraq's chaotic politics."
+Al-Marashi added that Sadr "has proved himself as a shrewd political operator, elevating himself from relative obscurity in 2003 to a cult-of-personality and Shia sub-culture status that will remain a fixture in Iraq's chaotic politics."